Adoption Success Stories

 course we took her to the "salon" and she got a nice shampoo and cut.

-And of course the toys,..she LOVES toys.
+And the toys... she LOVES toys.
 Even though she only

 showed interest in balls there, she actually prefers the stuffed toys

 you again for all the help you gave us and for introducing us to her.
 She